geeksville/Meshtastic-Signal-Android/KH-notes.md

 Send message path:
 * SignalServiceMessagePipe is getting created on L205 (for the 'regular' pipe) and L214 (for 'unidentified' pipes FIXME, what does this mean?) of SignalServiceMessageReceiver change to create MeshOverlayMessagePipe
 * PROBLEM - oops - SignalServiceMessageReceiver is in the platform independent java lib.
 So I can't easily call out there to make my (android using) overlay.
-I guess I'll need to add a small transport abstraction now rather than later.
+* provideSignalServiceMessageReceiver in ApplicationDependency provider might be a good place to hook this?
+* note IncomingMessageObserver seems to provide the thread that repeatedly blocks reading from the SignalServiceMessagePipe (L102 of SignalServiceMessagePipe is where we stall reading from the web socket)

+* Solution (for this small experiment, final solution if this becomes real is different - best I think to abstract the websocketish stuff into a WebsocketTransport and make a new MeshTransport?):
+* in provideSignalServiceMessageReceiver create a subclass of SignalServiceMessageReceiver: MeshOverlayMessageReceiver which has createUnidentifiedMessagePipe and createMessagePipe modified to return MeshOverlayMessagePipe
 * override for SignalServiceMessagePipe.send, the full request/payload can be seen at like 131 of that file

 Receive message path: